Groundswell Community Greenhouse and Gardens

 six, plump, healthy tomatoes growing on a plant

-We invite you to explore Groundswell’s projects here online and come visit the gardens; whether it is green in the midst of winter or mile high tomatoes during summer there is always something happening to feed your body and your spirit.
-Bring a senior or a young person with you to support their mental and physical wellbeing.
+We invite you to explore Groundswell’s projects online and to visit the gardens.
+Whether you stop by in winter when a few hardy greens are still growing, or in summer when the beds are full and thriving, there is always something happening here to support both body and spirit.
+Bring a senior or a young person with you to support their wellbeing.

 It is with great reverence that we acknowledge the land on which we grow our food is the ancestral land and unceded territory of the Ktunaxa Nation.
 This land is also shared with the Secwepemc People (including the Shuswap Band), the Métis, and other Indigenous communities.